 The results from fresh IVF-treatments have been stable over the years, while the results from freeze cycle IVF-treatments have improved in recent years.
 This is largely associated with extended culture duration aimed for the blastocyst stage and to improved freezing methods.
-Approximately 20% of all women become pregnant and have a child per started IVF-cycle.
 Younger women have a higher chance, while older women have a lower chance.
 The woman's age is the most important factor for the chance of becoming pregnant and having a child.
 At a higher age, both the oocyte numbers and the quality of the oocytes decrease.

-Figure 13 Delivery rate per started cycle for different age groups.
-Fresh IVF/ICSI.
+Figure 14 Delivery rate per embryo transfer for different age groups.
+Fresh IVF/ICSI and freeze cycles.
 Own gametes.